World Touring Car Championship: Return to World Championship status

 At the request of interested manufacturers, the ETCC was changed to the current WTCC beginning with the 2005 season, continuing to use Super 2000 and Diesel 2000 regulations.
 2004 ETCC Champion Andy Priaulx and his BMW 320i were the dominant driver-car pairing during the first three years of the revived championship, winning the 2005, 2006 and 2007 Drivers and Manufacturers Championships.

 In 2008, Frenchman Yvan Muller won the title after Race 1 in Macau in his SEAT León TDI.
 This marked the first time an FIA sanctioned world championship, in any category, being won by a diesel powered racing car.
 SEAT León TDI won both championships for a second time in 2009, this time in the hands of Gabriele Tarquini.

 2010 marked the start of Chevrolet's dominance of the championship with its Cruze model.
 Frenchman Yvan Muller became World Champion, fending off tough competition from Gabriele Tarquini and Andy Priaulx to win the first world championship for Chevrolet.
 Muller continued his success into 2011, winning both drivers championship and helping Chevrolet to its second manufacturers championship after Muller's two teammates finished second and third in the drivers standings.
 This gave Chevrolet a clean sweep of both titles.
 The 2012 championship saw Chevrolet pick up where they left off in 2011, leading to a second year of championship clean sweeps, this time with Rob Huff taking the drivers title.

 The modern series has held events based all around the world including races in Argentina, Morocco, Hungary, Germany, Russia, France, Portugal, Slovakia, Czech Republic, Japan, China, Thailand and Qatar with former races in Brazil, Great Britain, Italy, Macau, Netherlands, Spain, Sweden, Turkey and the United States.

 Technical rules were modified in 2011 to allow 1.6L turbo gasoline engines, and the 2.0L gasoline and turbodiesel engines were outlawed in 2012.
 In 2014, new car regulations were introduced with the name TC1, with larger wings and more engine power.
 The old 1.6L turbo cars were renamed TC2 for a year and were dropped for 2015.

 World Touring Car Cup

-The series adopted TCR regulations for 2018 and was renamed World Touring Car Cup (WTCR).
-Official factory teams are not allowed, though many drivers and teams receive backing from manufacturers.
+The series adopted TCR regulations and merged with the TCR International Series for 2018, with the new merged series being named World Touring Car Cup (WTCR).
+The WTCR lost the World Championship status of the WTCC as official factory teams were not allowed, though some drivers and teams received backing from manufacturers.